 When not plotting how to kill people, I can often be found trawling the aisles of my local grocery stores in pursuit of everyday items with lethal potential.
 Other interests include literary studies, history, reading about poisons, researching psychoses and serial killers, cooking from ‘recipes’, growing ‘herbs’ and digging deep holes in the garden.
 I always assumed no ‘real’ publisher would be interested in my work, so self-published my first eBook in the Friendship can be Murder trilogy, Criss Cross, in 2013 and the follow-up, Cross Check in 2014.
 The third book of the Friendship can be Murder Trilogy, Check Mate, appeared in February 2016.

 Also In 2016, I introduced my new murder mystery series set in London in the 1930s.
-These are very much of the classic Golden age style, and feature amateur sleuth Dottie Manderson, and police officer William Hardy.
+These are very much of the classic Golden Age style, and feature amateur sleuth Dottie Manderson and police officer William Hardy.
 The first book was Night and Day: a Dottie Manderson mystery.
-Book 2 is The Mantle of God: a Dottie Manderson mystery and was released in December 2017.
-In April 2018, the third book in the Dottie series, a novella Scotch Mist was published and will be followed in Novemeber 2018 by a full-length novel called The Last Perfect Summer of Richard Dawlish.
-If you like, you can see some proposed book covers for more books in this series on the Dottie Manderson series page.
+Book 2 is The Mantle of God: a Dottie Manderson mystery.
+In April 2018, the third book in the Dottie series, a novella Scotch Mist was published and followed in Novemeber 2018 by a full-length novel called The Last Perfect Summer of Richard Dawlish.
+2019 should see the publication of book 5 in the Dottie Manderson series, to be called The Thief of St Martins.
+If you’re interested in finding out more, please take a look at my Dottie Manderson series page.

 Please say hello on my Facebook page: